halcharger/website-allenfirth-info/index.md

       I've worked for small startups and I've worked for global multi-national corporations.
-Like I said I like building things.
+As I said I like building things.
     section_id: about
     title: About
     type: contentblock